HewlettPackard/Docker-Synergy/docs-src/soln-components/hardware-syn.md

 - Unified API access, which enables simple line-of-code programming of every infrastructure element; easily automates IT operational processes; and effortlessly automates applications through infrastructure deployment.

 ## Server requirements
-The minimum platform requirement for this configuration, shown in Figure 2, is a 3 node HPE Synergy 480 Gen10 deployment with 1 node in each Synergy frame and
+The minimum platform requirement for this configuration, shown in Figure 2, is a 3 node HPE Synergy 480 Gen10 deployment.
+There is a single ESXi cluster with both the control plane and the Docker workers spread out on all three nodes.
+A single node in each Synergy frame has the following suggested requirements:

 - 384 GB DDR4-2133 RAM
 - 2 Intel® Xeon® CPU Gold 6130 2.10GHz x 16 core
-- Single ESXi cluster with the control plane and the Docker workers spread out on all 3 nodes

 The solution has also been tested on a 6 node HPE Synergy environment, with 2 nodes in each frame.
-In this setup, the extra 3 nodes are dedicated to Docker worker nodes.
-The 6 node deployment is depicted graphically in Figure 3 with the following suggested requirements for each node.
+In this setup, there is a single ESXi cluster with the control plane on 3 nodes while the extra 3 nodes are dedicated exclusively to Docker worker nodes.
+The 6 node deployment is depicted graphically in Figure 3 with the following suggested requirements for each node:

 - 128 GB DDR4-2133 RAM
 - 2 Intel® Xeon® CPU Gold 6130 2.10GHz x 16 core